 Frequently Asked Questions

-Home > Make a complaint > Frequently Asked Questions
+Home > Lodge a dispute > Frequently Asked Questions

 Frequently Asked Questions

 Yes.
-From 1 May 2015, the IGTO is able to assist you to address your complaints about the administrative actions of the ATO.
+From 1 May 2015, the IGTO is able to assist you to address your disputes about the administrative actions of the ATO.

 Yes.
-From 1 May 2015, the IGTO is able to assist you to address your complaints about the administrative actions of the TPB.
+From 1 May 2015, the IGTO is able to assist you to address your disputes about the administrative actions of the TPB.

-Examples of dealings or interactions the IGTO can assist you with include:
+Examples of type of dealings or interactions the IGTO can assist you with include:

 - the timeliness of responses to your requests;